Computationally efficient inference for latent position network models: Introduction

 Similarly to the original paper of \textcite{hoff2002latent}, our approach also relies on Markov chain Monte Carlo (hereafter MCMC) to obtain a Bayesian posterior sample of the latent positions and other model parameters.
 However, in contrast to their approach, we replace the likelihood of the LPM with an approximate (hence \textit{noisy}) counterpart that aggregates the latent position of nodes belonging to the same block.
 By construction, the cost of the calculation of this surrogate likelihood grows linearly in the number of nodes, hence giving a significant computational advantage to our method when compared to the approach of \textcite{hoff2002latent} or other subsequent related works.

 Since the LPM likelihood is replaced by a proxy, our method broadly fits within the context of \textit{noisy} Markov chain Monte Carlo \parencite{alquier2016noisy}, a topic that has recently generated a noticeable interest within the field of computational statistics and beyond.
 The theoretical aspect of our paper relies and builds upon the core ideas of noisy MCMC.
 In particular, our methodology is supported by a collection of theoretical results showing that our approach leads to quantifiable gains in efficiency.
 More precisely, we show that the error in the MCMC output induced by the likelihood approximation can be arbitrarily bounded by refining the partition in the latent space.
 Besides, a finer partition also implies higher computational costs.
 As a consequence, our algorithm allows a trade-off between speed and accuracy that can be set according to the available computational budget, and the level of precision required for inference.
+We study in detail how this approximation error is affected by the fineness of the partition as the number of nodes increases, hence providing a detailed characterisation of the trade-off.
 In addition, our theoretical developments include a proposition that can be regarded as an extension of the results of \textcite{alquier2016noisy} to the widely used Metropolis-within-Gibbs (MwG hereafter) algorithm, and which may thus have applications beyond the context of LPMs.
 The theoretical results are established for a generic LPM framework: the assumptions we use are rather general and encompass most of the commonly used LPMs.

 In addition to these results, we propose applications of our method to both simulated and real datasets, whereby we focus on a more specific model which is equivalent to that of \textcite{hoff2002latent}.
-Our simulation study demonstrates that the noisy algorithm succeeds in recovering the latent structure correctly, achieving the same qualitative results obtained with the currently available approaches.
+Our simulation study aims at assessing the approximation error bounds from a much more practical perspective, highlighting the validity of the procedure in asymptotic settings, and providing useful indications on how one should set up the partitioning.
+The study demonstrates that the noisy algorithm succeeds in recovering the latent structure correctly, achieving the same qualitative results obtained with the currently available approaches.
 Crucially, the computing time required by our proposed approach is only a fraction of that of the non-noisy one.